Asymmetric Trust Effects of Corrective AI in Expert Advisory Workflows under Epistemic Dependence: Methodology

 \subsection{Measures}

-We intentionally employed multiple trust measures to capture distinct but complementary aspects of trust that could be conflated in human-AI interaction research.
-The ~\citet{hendriks2015meti} instrument was used to assess epistemic trust in the advisor specifically, focusing on participants’ perceptions of the advisor’s expertise, integrity, and benevolence under uncertainty.
-Additionally, trust items adapted from \citet{riedl2024patients} were used to capture broader trust judgments directed toward entity-specific components of the advising workflow, including trust in the automated system, trust in the human advisor, and trust in their combined operation as a human-AI team.
-Consistent with prior work on trust in automation, these items emphasize reliance on system entities (\citet{lee2004trust}) rather than beliefs about underlying intentions or epistemic qualities.
-Finally, the single-item trust measure provided a holistic assessment of trust that was not decomposed into specific dimensions, allowing us to examine whether broader trust judgments aligned with or diverged from construct-specific measures.
+We intentionally employed multiple trust measures to capture distinct but complementary aspects of trust in human-AI advisory interactions.
+The \citet{hendriks2015meti} instrument was used to assess epistemic trustworthiness in the advisor, while items adapted from \citet{riedl2024patients} captured broader entity-specific trust judgments toward the advisor, AI assistant, and advisor-AI team.
+Consistent with \citet{lee2004trust}, these items capture trust as an evaluative attitude toward system entities.
+Finally, the single-item trust measure provided a holistic assessment of trust that was not decomposed into specific dimensions, allowing us to examine whether broader trust judgments aligned with or diverged from measures of specific characteristics.

-Items were drawn from these prior works and adapted to the academic advising scenario through minor wording changes when necessary (e.g., replacing domain-specific referents with “advisor,” “AI assistant,” or “advisor-AI team”) while preserving the original response formats and construct intent.
-Unless otherwise noted, all multi-item measures were assessed using a 7-point Likert scale ranging from 1 (“Strongly [disagree/negative construct]”) to 7 (“Strongly [agree/affirmative construct]”).
-All questionnaire items used in the study are reported in the Appendix.
+We adapted items from~\cite{hendriks2015meti,riedl2024patients} for the academic advising scenario through minor wording changes when necessary (e.g., replacing domain-specific referents with ``advisor,'' ``AI assistant,'' or ``advisor-AI team'') while preserving the original response formats and construct intent.
+Unless otherwise noted, all multi-item measures were assessed using a 7-point Likert scale ranging from 1 (``Strongly [disagree/negative construct]'') to 7 (``Strongly [agree/affirmative construct]'').
+Questionnaire items from~\citet{riedl2024patients} and~\citet{hendriks2015meti} used in the study are reported in Appendices~\ref{app:riedl-items} and~\ref{app:meti-items}, respectively.

-For multi-item constructs, we report results at the composite level when significant by aggregating items within each instrument’s intended structure.
-This approach reduces item-level noise and aligns inference with the theoretical level at which the constructs are defined (e.g., ~\citet{hendriks2015meti} expertise, integrity, and benevolence), while preserving the original response scale as originally structured.
-In addition, aggregating items according to validated instrument structures (\citet{hendriks2015meti} and ~\citet{riedl2024patients}) limits the number of statistical tests performed and reduces the risk of spurious significance that can arise when analyzing large sets of highly correlated questionnaire items individually.
+For multi-item constructs, we aggregate items within each instrument’s intended structure and report results at the composite level when appropriate.
+This approach reduces item-level noise and aligns inference with the theoretical level at which the constructs are defined (e.g.,~\citet{hendriks2015meti} expertise, integrity, and benevolence), while preserving the original response scale as originally structured.
+In addition, aggregating items according to validated instrument structures \cite{hendriks2015meti} reduces the number of statistical tests performed, thereby limiting family-wise error rate (FWER) inflation and the risk of spurious significance.